Skip to content

 • Custom output report name: you can use the flag -F/--output-filename

-prowler <provider> -M csv json json-asff html -F <custom_report_name>
+prowler <provider> -M csv json-ocsf json-asff -F <custom_report_name>

 • Custom output directory: you can use the flag -o/--output-directory

-prowler <provider> -M csv json json-asff html -o <custom_report_directory>
+prowler <provider> -M csv json-ocsf json-asff -o <custom_report_directory>

-Both flags can be used simultainously to provide a custom directory and filename.
+Both flags can be used simultaneously to provide a custom directory and filename.

 Output Formats